-Positive psychology offers a new approach to depression.
-These tools can be used as a natural way to boost the mood in the short term and build resilience to depression over the long term.
-They help to overcome mild-to-moderate depression and can be used alongside other forms of treatment in recovery from depression.
-The chapter titles show you which areas of positive psychology are useful in overcoming depression.
+Positive psychology offers a fresh approach to depression.
+The evidence-based tools act as natural anti-depressants which can boost the mood in the short term and build resilience to depression over the long term.
+They can be used at any point in recovery from depression to build well-being.

 “Miriam Akhtar introduces a major breakthrough in the treatment of depression.”
-Dr Chris Johnstone, GP & Psychologist
+Dr Chris Johnstone, Psychiatrist & Resilience Specialist

 1: The Positive Psychology Approach to Depression